End-to-end audio-visual learning for cochlear implant sound coding simulations in noisy environments: Results and Discussion

 \subsection{Comparison of ACE, ECS, ASE-ECS, and AVSE-ECS}

-Table \ref{tab3} compares different CI system implementations under noisy conditions.
-The ECS approach achieves a STOI score of 0.4870, which is comparable to that the ACE strategy.
-Using the pre-trained setup, the audio-only ASE-ECS model achieves a STOI score of 0.5943, surpassing the ECS strategy without the SE module.
-With the addition of visual cues, the AVSE-ECS model increases the STOI score to 0.6141 in the pre-trained setting and to 0.6305 with joint training.
-Similar trends can be observed in the ESTOI and NCM scores.
+Table \ref{tab3} compares various CI system implementations under noisy conditions, with objective evaluation scores averaged across speakers, noise types and SNR levels.
+The ECS model achieves an average STOI score of 0.4870, comparable to the ACE strategy.
+With the pre-trained setup, the audio-only ASE-ECS model achieves a STOI score of 0.5943, surpassing the ECS strategy without the SE module.
+Incorporating visual cues in the AVSE-ECS model further increases STOI scores to 0.6141 (pre-trained) and 0.6305 (joint training).
+Similar trends appear in ESTOI and NCM scores.

+The average SER scores for all models are higher than that of the ACE strategy.
+The SER difference for the ECS model compared to ACE is 0.0761 dB, while the scores for ASE-ECS (3.8075 dB) and pre-trained AVSE-ECS (3.7291 dB) are close to each other.
+Moreover, the joint-training model achieves the highest SER score, exceeding ACE by 7.4666 dB.

-These results demonstrate that the ECS model effectively emulates the performance of ACE, validating the feasibility of neural network–based CI systems.
-Furthermore, incorporating the ASE and AVSE models improves objective speech intelligibility compared to the ECS model.
-The use of visual cues in the AVSE-ECS model further enhances the SE capability compared to the audio-only ASE-ECS model.
-However, cleaner speech input does not necessarily result in CI electrode stimulation patterns with higher speech intelligibility.
-To address this, the proposed joint training strategy incorporates the clean electrodogram as an auxiliary training target.
-This additional training objective allows the AVSE model to produce enhanced speech that enables the CI system to generate electrode stimulation patterns with higher speech intelligibility.
-Therefore, with the joint training method, the AVSE-ECS model achieves the highest scores in this study.
+Therefore, integrating ASE and AVSE models improves objective speech intelligibility over the ECS model, while the AVSE-ECS model with visual cues outperforms the audio-only ASE-ECS model in STOI, ESTOI, and NCM scores.
+In joint training that incorporates the clean electrodogram as an auxiliary target, the AVSE model can directly generate enhanced electrode stimulation patterns and achieve the highest scores in this study.